 - Pressure of the growing uterus on the intestines

-- Possible lack of exercise
+- Possible lack of exercise and/or indulging in unhealthy foods

 Fortunately, there are effective self-care measures to help combat the constipation blues.
 For example: